6 Steps from Business Ideation to Immigration Sucess

 What We Do in Pre-Incubation:

-Once your Pitch Deck and business model are solidified, you’ll be ready to present your idea to an incubator.
+Once your pitch and business model are solidified, you're ready to be presented to incubators.

 Before entering an incubation program, your startup must undergo a screening session where the incubator evaluates your project’s viability.
 This step determines whether your startup meets the incubator’s expectations and the Startup Visa Program criteria.